lissine0/Monal-wiki/Introduction-to-Monal-Logging.md

 If you want to write the output into a file you can use this extended command:

 `python3 server.py -k YourLongAndSavePASSWORD -f logs.txt`

-**Hint:** If you are able to reproduce a bug it is always helpful to describe the step you made as well as **remind the time** when exactly the error or behavior of interest occurred (the log can grow very big and without a timestamp for the developers it is often like finding the famous needle in a haystack).